-Building a pallet fence could very well be one of the fastest and most cost-effective ways to meet your fencing needs.
-Wood pallets are abundant just about everywhere and can often be found for free from businesses in your area.
+Building a pallet fence could be one of the fastest and most cost-effective ways to meet your fencing needs.
+Wood pallets are abundant just about everywhere and can often be found for free from small businesses in your area.

 We’ve shown you some pretty cool upcycled wood pallet projects before, including a greenhouse made from old pallets and a beautifully upcycled pallet front porch.
 When it comes to fencing, pallets make the ideal building block and are certainly a logical and budget-friendly option for DIY fence builders to consider.

 Pallet Fence Pros and Cons

 While you’ll likely not find an easier or cheaper fencing material, there are a few factors to remember before forging ahead with your pallet fence project.
 Below are some pros and cons of using pallets as fencing material.

 - Cost.
 Chances are you can find pallets very cheap with minimal effort.
 Check with businesses in your area or look at your local online classifieds and you’ll likely find business owners happy to be rid of their unused pallets.
 We’ve been able to find free pallets on our local Facebook marketplace.

 - Convenience.
 Since pallets are pre-built into a sturdy square or rectangle shape, they are like fence panels ready to be placed with little additional preparation or assembly required.